Post by Barry Kresch

 Scaling Back the Electric Vehicle Charging Incentive Will Reduce The Ability to Cope with Increasing Electricity Demand

-The image at the top of the post is from United Illuminating, illustrating how load shifting mitigates demand peaks.
+The image at the top of the post is from a United Illuminating presentation at the EV Club’s NorthEast Electric Vehicle Symposium in 2024, illustrating how load shifting mitigates demand peaks.
 Building for peak demand is what disproportionately drives up costs.
 More on this below.

 Electrify Everything